 - a.
 Provincial molecular testing and genotyping data for CPO/C. auris are managed by PHL.
 Provincial surveillance data are managed by PICNet.
 PHL and PICNet will share the information with HAs when necessary for CPO/C. auris prevention and control, as per the data sharing agreement. - b.
 PICNet and PHL will cross-check the data weekly for data quality and assurance purposes.
 The information on the Requisition Form for CPO Testing (Appendix B) and the Bacteriology and Mycology Isolates Submitted for Identification Requisition for C. auris will be de-identified and shared with PICNet, along with the molecular testing results. - c.
 Each quarter, PICNet will report the number of new CPO cases identified by HA and genotype, and post them on the PICNet's website for access by the Ministry of Health, HAs, health-care professionals, and the public, as per established data validation and reporting protocols for dissemination of surveillance data. - d.
 PICNet will report the number of new C. auris cases identified by HA annually, and post them on the PICNet's website for the Ministry of Health, HAs, all health-care professionals, and the public.
 This will be based on established data validation and reporting protocols for dissemination of surveillance data. - e.
 PICNet and PHL will work together to summarize the CPO/C. auris laboratory testing and surveillance data and report back to the HAs, British Columbia Association of Medical Microbiologists (BCAMM), and the Ministry of Health, annually or as necessary. - f.
-IPC in HAs should inform PICNet and PHL of initiation of any investigation of suspect CPO/C. auris transmission, when the transmission is believed to be ongoing or IPC has reason to believe other patients may been exposed (Appendix E).
-PICNet and PHL should also be informed of investigation closures (Appendix E).
+IPC in HAs should inform PICNet and PHL of suspected CPO/C. auris transmission (Appendix E).
+See Sections 8 11 for details.
+PICNet and PHL should also be informed of investigation closures (Appendix E), see section 8.
 PICNet will inform other HAs of investigation initiation and closures.